 Yes!
 MUB student employees are able to leave for a semester and return to their position after a semester abroad.
 It is very important that this information is shared with your supervisor as early as possible as it will affect the way they plan hiring and staffing.

 Work study funds are not a requirement to be hired at the MUB.

 Students with work study funds retain their employment when funds run out.
 A lack of work study funds does not mean that an employee gets terminated.

-During the school year, the MUB is at early as 7am and as late as midnight.
 Every department has different operating hours and different standard shifts.
 The process of scheduling and the time or length of shifts varies greatly by department and may include employees taking an even share of late night, early morning or weekend shifts.

 During the interview process, you will be asked information about how many hours you are interested in working, and some departments may have specific shift openings that they need to fill and are hiring for specifically.